Raquele-Crotti/nomster/README.md

 ###Show a quote from database on page

 Open app/controllers/places_controller.rb and add this iside the index method:
   ```
   @place = Place.all
   ```
-Go into app/views/quotes/index.html.erb and change Welcome message to following line to pull quote from rails databse:
+Go into app/views/quotes/index.html.erb and change welcome message to following line to pull quote from rails database:
   ```
   <h1><%= @places.inspect %></h1>
   ```